 I power washed it on the way home, cleaned up really well:

 First thing I did was drop it off at my friend Matt Worbes shop, M-Tech Motorcycles to diagnose.
-I did not even screw with it, just asked him to take a look.
 After a day he calls me.
 BTW, Matt is a man of very few words.

 "Your bike is ready."